Adam from Tampa is skeptical about working with a financial advisor and wants to know how to invest on his own.

 Rebalancing is important and can be crucial to a successful portfolio.

 For example, let’s say you decide that a 90% stock and 10% bond portfolio (90/10) is what you want.
-Over time, especially if the stock market continues to soar as it has been, your portfolio may start to look like 95% stocks and 5% bonds (95/5).
+Over time, especially if the stock market continues to grow, your portfolio may start to look like 95% stocks and 5% bonds (95/5).
 At this point, you’ll need to sell off some of your stocks and purchase more bonds to get back to your 90/10 portfolio.

 Set a reminder for yourself to rebalance annually or twice per year.
-Or partner with a company like blooom to do it for you.
-This way you’re making sure your plan is still in place.
+Or use the free financial tools from a partner like Empower to make the process easier for you.
+They have a portfolio allocation tool to make sure my plan is still in place.

 7. Get Automatic with your Investments